 Created by StanfordExplore the course

 Perhaps you want to implement a carbon reduction plan in your business operations?
-Get a strong foothold by educating your employees about the importance of this initiative, the impact of climate change and GHG emissions on the planet, and the international carbon regulations.
-All these topics will be covered in this online certification course by Sustainability Academy, a recognized training and coaching organization that is focused on providing courses to help businesses improve their sustainability practices.
-In this course, they will also discuss in detail the benefits of investing in energy efficiency and green buildings, as well as the sustainability and carbon reduction strategies your organization can take to mitigate the impacts of climate change.
+Get a strong foothold by educating your employees about the importance of this initiative, the impact of climate change and greenhouse gas emissions and fossil fuel on the planet, and the international carbon regulations.
+All these topics will be covered in this online certification course by Sustainability Academy, a recognized training and coaching organization that is focused on providing courses to help businesses improve their sustainability and renewable practices.
+In this course, they will also discuss in detail the benefits of investing in energy efficiency and green buildings, as well as the sustainability and carbon reduction strategies your organization can take to mitigate the impacts of climate change and for your company to take climate action and develop carbon-neutral work methods.
 The content will be delivered in a series of modules, case studies, and videos to ensure high-impact learning.

 Cost: $545.00 USD